AmarnathCJD/KTUNotifier/README.md

 ## License

-KTUNotifier is released under the [MIT License](LICENSE).
+KTUNotifier is released under the [GNU General Public License v3.0](LICENSE).
 Feel free to modify and distribute the application according to the terms of the license.

 Please note that the usage of KTUNotifier is subject to the terms and conditions set by ktu.edu.live.
 Ensure compliance with their terms of service when using KTUNotifier.